Updated: Sep 27

 1. Main Treatments

 Car-T cells, a type of immunotherapy: multiple locations have trials.
 Different types of surface proteins being targeted (but only one at a time, so far).
 Pricy but promising.
 Main Cons so far is that immune response causes inflammation in the pons and this often sends kids in the ER for a tough recovery.
 As of 2022 most trials have moved from IV delivery of the Car-T to intercranial (direct delivery to the brain) to minimize the systemic toxicity in other organs.
+Leading centers are Seattle, Stanford and Texas, in 2023 a trial targeting 4 different proteins started, we are eagerly awaiting the initial safety and dosing results.

 "Chemo": various drugs (or combinations) given through an IV, or orally - there are many old and ongoing trials in the range of hundreds (one location that tried to summarize them) we are tracking our own list of drugs and are supporting (clinical and pre-clinical) work to test some of the more promising ones for DIPG in the DIPG/DMG Center Zurich.
 Some exciting drugs and combinations are being tested after good pre-clinical (in test tubes) trials as well as in-vivo (in mice most often) results.